 CINEMATOGRAPHY: Anay Goswamy strikes with amazing cinematography.
 He captures the Valley amazingly, with the Dal Lake, the gardens and the Chinar looking exceptional.
 The colour palette of the film is vast, though red is never absent from it.
 The colours and the varying saturation and tones add to the film.
 Kudos to the Art Director and the Production Designers as well.

 PERFORMANCES: Tunisha Sharma and Mohammed Abrar are extremely good in their roles as the younger versions of Firdaus and Noor.
 They look the part of Katrina and Aditya.
 Lara Dutta and Aditi Rao Hydari are good in their brief roles.
-Rahul Bhat, while not as good as he was in Anurag Kashyap’s Ugly, delivers a powerful performance as Bilal.
+Rahul Bhat, while not as good as he was in Anurag Kashyap’s Ugly, is commanding as Bilal.
 Katrina Kaif is okay, and that’s saying something.
 I have seen her act in only three films: Namastey London, Raajneeti and Zindagi Na Milegi Dobara.
 Her performance couldn’t surpass the ones in those two movies but it was better than her Phantom act.
 Tabu is amazing.
 Just superb.
-Better than the Tabu of Drishyam and surprisingly, as good as the Tabu of Haider.
+Better than the Tabu of Drishyam.
 She brings out the haunting and broken character of Begum Hazrat Jaan in supreme fashion.
-Ajay Devgn is in a special appearance and inspite of the fact that he doesn’t sound even remotely Kashmiri, he’s impressive in his more suave avatar later in the film.
-Aditya Roy Kapur is extremely good as Noor Nizami.
+Aditya Roy Kapur is good as Noor Nizami.
 He presents the artist and the obsessive lover well though I did wonder why he stripped so much in the movie.

-Fitoor is not a must-watch but it is enjoyable.
+Fitoor is not a must-watch.
 It has a scrappy screenplay but Tabu, Amit Trivedi’s music and Anay Goswamy’s cinematography draw one’s attention a lot more and keep the viewer occupied.